cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 # Serializer
-Gears-Vk features an object serializer to improve load times of huge 3D models or ORCA scenes by serializing all the processed and ready to use data into a cache file during the first run.
-In further runs, the data can be directly deserialized into types and structures used by Gears-Vk and expensive parsing and processing of huge models or scenes is avoided.
+_Gears-Vk_ features a object serializer to improve load times of resources like huge 3D models or ORCA scenes by serializing all the processed and ready to use data into a cache file during the first run.
+In further runs, the data can be directly deserialized into types and structures used by _Gears-Vk_ and expensive parsing and processing of huge models or scenes can be avoided.

 ### Serializer modes
 * `gvk::serialize(const std::string&)`: Creates an object for serializing into the given file path